Research cluster on the Social Development of Young People

 Department of Sociology, University of Groningen

-The aim of the WALM (Wednesday Afternoon Lunch Meetings) is to develop a research line on the social development of young people in two directions.
+The aim of the WALM (Wednesday Afternoon Lunch Meetings) is to advance research on the social development of young people in two directions.
 First, new insights are needed into processes of interactive and cumulative continuity.
-Vicious cycles can occur as a result of the misfit between a person and the environment, and path dependencies can increasingly restrict persons’ opportunities.
+Vicious cycles can emerge as a result of the mismatch between a person and the environment, and path dependencies can increasingly limit a persons’ opportunities.
 Such dynamic processes require new theoretical and methodological approaches.
-Success with this first challenge will have spin-offs for the second challenge: Disseminating this work and developing interventions.
-This research line was involved in an evidence-based intervention, the Finnish KiVa Koulu Anti-Bullying Intervention Program, developed by Christina Salmivalli, in which bullying is seen as a group process.
-Not only bullies and victims but also the class as a whole has a role in the bullying process.
-The input of this research line for this intervention is the theoretical and empirical elaboration of a social network approach to bullying.
+Success in addressing this first challenge will have implications for the second challenge: Disseminating this work and developing interventions.
+This research line has been involved in an evidence-based intervention, the Finnish KiVa Koulu Anti-Bullying Intervention Program, developed by Christina Salmivalli, which views bullying as a group process.
+Not only bullies and victims, but also the class as a whole plays a role in the bullying process.
+The contribution of this research line to this intervention is the theoretical and empirical elaboration of a social network approach to bullying.

 Research topics

-In the WALM, we carry out research on the positive and negative development of young people.
+In the WALM, we conduct research on the positive and negative development of young people.
 Topics that are studied are:

 • academic achievement (Laninga-Wijnen, Xingna Qin)